Columbia, MD — Federal Health

 Implementing Bulk FHIR in Legacy Environments

-Practical patterns for introducing modern interoperability while managing integration constraints, security requirements, and operational risk.
+Practical patterns for introducing modern interoperability while managing integration constraints and operational risk.

 Writing GovCon Technical Volumes That Transition to Execution

-How to structure proposal artifacts so awarded teams can execute them directly instead of rewriting the approach after kickoff.
+Structuring proposal artifacts so awarded teams can execute directly instead of rewriting the approach after kickoff.

 Using GenAI in Federal Compliance and Delivery Workflows

-Applied retrieval-augmented generation (RAG) techniques for turning large policy and program inputs into usable delivery artifacts.
+Applied RAG for turning large policy and program inputs into usable delivery artifacts.

 Resume